walterbender/Syllabi/music.md

 ﻿MUSIC, MIND, AND MACHINE
 ========================

-Based on a course once offered by digital music pioneer Barry Vercoe, this course covers the technical aspects of digital music for use in practical applications.
+Based on a course once offered by digital-music pioneer Barry Vercoe, this course covers the technical aspects of digital music for use in practical applications.
 Topics include the software libraries for the production of music and their use in applications and